 Our new book makes it easier for those of us working on sustainability, in areas such as renewable energy, urban gardens, ocean resources, green building, or cycling, to share it with 3-8 year old kids.
 Here you can:

-- see 50-second video flip-through of the book (for 12-second flip-through look here)
+- see 50-second video flip-through of the book (or 16-sec version here)

 - read a short and long summary